The Jewels of Piedmont

 A Celebration of Slow Food

-Piedmont is the birthplace of the global "Slow Food" movement and our new and improved itinerary for 2020 celebrates much of this region's world-class produce.
+Piedmont is the birthplace of the global "Slow Food" movement and this itinerary celebrates much of this region's world-class produce.
 We hunt for the legendary white truffle of Alba, enjoy creamy risottos and alpine cheeses and visit a lively local market.
 We have a fun cooking class with a talented Piemontese chef and we visit one of Italy’s pre-eminent wine museums with an opportunity to learn about and taste wines from all over the country.
 The walking takes us on gentle trails through the immaculate vineyards of Barolo and Barbaresco, and we follow mountainous tracks, past glassy alpine lakes and tiny hamlets suspended in time.
 We visit palaces, castles and monasteries and explore the pivotal history of this prosperous region.
 Piedmont is recognised throughout Europe for its culinary expertise and we have the chance to dine in some of its most prestigious restaurants.

 Read review (Naked Hungry Traveller: November 2010)